ESMValGroup/ESMValCore/doc/esmvalcore/config.rst

 Input file paths
 ----------------

-When looking for input files, ESMValCore replaces the placeholders ``[item]`` in ``input_dir`` and ``input_file`` with the values supplied in the recipe.
+When looking for input files, the ``esmvaltool`` command provided by ESMValCore replaces the placeholders ``[item]`` in ``input_dir`` and ``input_file`` with the values supplied in the recipe.
-ESMValTool will try to automatically fill in the values for institute, frequency, and modeling_realm based on the information provided in the CMOR tables and/or ``config-developer.yml`` when reading the recipe.
+ESMValCore will try to automatically fill in the values for institute, frequency, and modeling_realm based on the information provided in the CMOR tables and/or ``config-developer.yml`` when reading the recipe.
 If this fails for some reason, these values can be provided in the recipe too.